Sometimes all it takes is a Spark. One text. One call. One note.

 The relationships that matter to your career deserve more than a spreadsheet.

-Spark is the iPhone app that quietly keeps you close to the people your work runs on.
+Spark is the mobile app that quietly keeps you close to the people your work runs on.